z3z1ma/alto/README.md

   project_name: 4c167d53
   # there is an extension system that lets you add doit tasks to alto
   extensions: []
-  # the namespace is often used by targets, it is overwritten by a taps `namespace` during EL
+  # the load_path is often used by targets, it is overwritten by a taps `load_path` during EL
-  namespace: raw
+  load_path: raw
   # taps, targets, and utilities are the 3 keys here
   taps:
     # name the tap whatever you want, but naming it after the executable saves us from specifying it
     tap-carbon-intensity:
-      # this should all be almost identical to Meltano barring `namespace` which is explained above
+      # this should all be almost identical to Meltano barring `load_path` which is explained above
       pip_url: git+https://gitlab.com/meltano/tap-carbon-intensity.git#egg=tap_carbon_intensity
-      namespace: carbon_intensity
+      load_path: carbon_intensity
       capabilities:
         - state
         - catalog